-Allergy shots are how allergen immunotherapy is commonly administered.
+Allergy shots are how medical professionals typically administer allergen immunotherapy.
 This method is a proven way of treating reactions to allergens.

 Allergy shots are a long-term treatment that aims to decrease the symptoms of allergies over time.
 They have been shown to reduce allergy sensitivity and provide lasting relief once treatment has finished.

 When an allergy shot is given, a small amount of the specific allergen in question is injected into a person’s arm, in a similar way to a vaccine.

 - Allergy shots are a proven allergy treatment and have been used for more than 100 years.

 - Most insurance plans will cover the cost of allergy shots.

 - They have been shown to decrease the symptoms of many allergies.

 Over time, the dosage of the allergen will be given in increasing amounts to build up the person’s immunity or tolerance.

 The treatment will be split into 2 phases.